HeliosLang/compiler/README.md

 ```

 ### Enum-types
-Plutus-Light supports tagged unions.
+Plutus-Light supports tagged unions through `enum`.
 These are useful for datums and redeemers with differing content depending on how the script is used.
 In Haskell tagged unions are called Algeabraic Data Types.
-Tagged unions are declared with the `enum` keyword:
+Tagged union `enum`s are declared using the following syntax:
 ```golang
 enum Datum {
     Submission{...}, // content of Submission has the same syntax as a regular data-type